heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 The Maven wrapper is a good practice to ensure that all developers use the same version of Maven.
-This allows new developers to run the Maven wrapper to download and run Maven, without having to install Maven on their computer first (and avoid complex installation steps on Windows).
+This allows new developers to run the Maven wrapper to download and run Maven, without having to install Maven on their computer first (and ensuring that they use the same version of Maven).

 In order to use the Maven wrapper, you have to initialize it using Maven.

 Open a terminal within IntelliJ IDEA.
+This will open the path of the current project.
 Initialize the Maven wrapper using the following command:

 ```sh
 # Initialize the Maven wrapper